Bounds on Ramsey Games via Alterations: Introduction

-To motivate our refined alteration approach, we shall review related arguments for the Ramsey bound~\eqref{eq:RamseyHk}.
-Here Erd{\H{o}}s~\cite{erdos1961graph} and Krivelevich~\cite{krivelevich1995bounding} use a binomial random graph~$G_{n,p}$ with ${n=\Theta((k/\log k)^{m_2(H)})}$ vertices and edge-probability ${p=\Theta((\log k)/k)}$ to construct an $n$-vertex graph~${G \subseteq G_{n,p}}$ that (i)~is $H$-free and (ii)~contains at least one edge in each $k$-vertex subset~$K$, which implies~$R(H,k)> n$.
-Standard Chernoff bounds suggest that the number~$X_K$ of edges of $G_{n,p}$ inside~$K$ is around~$\tbinom{k}{2}p$, so for property~(ii) it intuitively suffices to show that the alteration from~$G_{n,p}$ to~$G$ does not remove `too many' edges from each $k$-vertex subset~$K$.
+To motivate our refined alteration approach, we first review the classical alteration arguments for the Ramsey bound~\eqref{eq:RamseyHk} due to Erd{\H{o}}s~\cite{erdos1961graph} and Krivelevich~\cite{krivelevich1995bounding}.
+They both use a binomial random graph~$G_{n,p}$ with ${n=\Theta((k/\log k)^{m_2(H)})}$ vertices and edge-probability ${p=\Theta((\log k)/k)}$ to construct an $n$-vertex subgraph ${G \subseteq G_{n,p}}$ with two properties: (i)~$G$ is $H$-free, and (ii)~$G$ contains no independent set~$K$ of size~$k$; both properties together imply~${R(H,k)> n}$.
+Chernoff bounds suggest that the number~$X_K:=|E(G_{n,p}[K])|$ of edges of $G_{n,p}$ inside~$K$ is around~$\tbinom{k}{2}p$, so for property~(ii) it suffices to show that the alteration from~$G_{n,p}$ to~$G$ does not remove `too many' edges from each $k$-vertex subset~$K$.
 To illustrate that this is a non-trivial task, let us consider the natural upper bound~$e_H \cdot |\cH_K|$ on the number of removed edges from~$K$, where~$\cH_K$ denotes the collection of all $H$-copies that have at least one edge inside~$K$.
-For any~$\delta>0$ it turns out that~$\Pr(|\cH_K| \ge \delta \tbinom{k}{2}p) \ge e^{-o(k)}$ due to `infamous' upper tail~\cite{JR2002,SW2018} behavior (see Appendix for the details).
-This lower bound not only rules out simple union bound arguments, but also suggests that one has to more carefully handle edges that are contained in multiple~$H$-copies.
+For any~$\delta>0$ it turns out that~$\Pr(|\cH_K| \ge \delta \tbinom{k}{2}p) \ge e^{-o(k)}$ due to `infamous' upper tail~\cite{JR2002,SW2018} behavior (see~\refApp{apx:UT}), which suggests that one has to rather carefully handle edges that are contained in multiple~$H$-copies.

-For triangles~$H=K_3$, Erd{\H{o}}s~\cite{erdos1961graph} overcame these difficulties in~1961 by a clever ad-hoc greedy alteration argument, showing that whp\footnote{In this note \emph{whp} (with high probability) always means with probability tending to~$1$ as $k \to \infty$.} the following works: If one sequentially traverses the edges of~$G_{n,p}$ in any order, only accepting edges that do not create a triangle together with previously accepted edges, then the resulting `accepted' subgraph~$G \subseteq G_{n,p}$ satisfies~(ii), and trivially~(i).
-The fact that any edge-order works was exploited by Conlon~et.al~\cite{conlon2018online} and Fox~et.al~\cite{fox2019ramsey} in the analysis of triangle-based online Ramsey~games.
+For triangles~$H=K_3$, Erd{\H{o}}s~\cite{erdos1961graph} overcame these difficulties in~1961 by a clever ad-hoc greedy alteration argument, showing that whp\footnote{In this paper \emph{whp} (with high probability) always means with probability tending to one as $k \to \infty$.} (with high probability) the following works: If one sequentially traverses the edges of~$G_{n,p}$ in any order, only accepting edges that do not create a triangle together with previously accepted edges, then the resulting `accepted' subgraph~$G \subseteq G_{n,p}$ satisfies the independent set property~(ii), and trivially the \mbox{$H$-free} property~(i).
+The fact that any edge-order works was exploited by Conlon, Fox, Grinshpun and~He~\cite{conlon2018online} and Fox, He and Wigderson~\cite{fox2019ramsey} in their analysis of triangle-based online Ramsey~games.